matt-larsen-sld/google-api-usage-example/README.md

 # List Google Users Example

-This project shows some basic functionality for listing users of a domain in a G-Suite account using the Python and .Net SDKs.
+This project shows a basic example for listing users of a domain in a G-Suite account using the Python and .Net SDKs.
 This README will not give all the necessary elements to accomplish that task.
 Rather, it will point to the Google documentation or community information and highlight the elements from those document that seem to need extra emphasis for understanding how to work with the Google API and SDKs.

 ## Create an App